Strong mixing for the periodic Lorentz gas flow with infinite horizon: Proof of mixing for the Lorentz gas (Theorem )

 \section{Proof of mixing for the Lorentz gas (Theorem~\ref{cor:mixingrate})}

 In this section we assume $d=1$ or $d=2$.
 Corollary~\ref{cor:easymix} states mixing for functions with compact support in the suspension $\widehat{\mathcal{M}}\times\mathbb Z^d$.
-To deal with the natural class of functions (with compact support in the manifold) in Theorem~\ref{cor:mixingrate} we crucially rely on the following tightness-type result, which is the most delicate part of this work. \begin{thm} Let $K_0>0$ be fixed.
-For any positive integer $R_0$, we set $B_{R_0}$ for the set of configuration $\mathbf x\in\widetilde{\mathcal M}$ contained in the ball $B_0$ centered at $(0,0)$ of radius $K_0$. with no collision during the time interval $[0,R_0)$.
+To deal with the natural class of functions (with compact support in the manifold) in Theorem~\ref{cor:mixingrate} we crucially rely on the following tightness-type result, which is the most delicate part of this work. \begin{thm} Let $K_0>0$ be fixed and let $B_0$ be the set of $\mathbf x\in\widetilde{\mathcal M}$ with position at a distance at most $K_0$ of the origin.
+For any positive integer $R_0$, let $B_{R_0}$ be the set of configurations $\mathbf x\in\widetilde{\mathcal M}$ belonging to $B_0$ and with no collision during the time interval $[0,R_0)$.
 Then